FHadizadeh/Internship/README.md

 This repo contains my internship project.

-first step: I implemented a retrieval system for persian address data using Elasticsearch.
+First step: I implemented a retrieval system for Persian address data using Elasticsearch.